supertalent007/fansecret/README.md

-[I sent new email with yours.
-Can i use your email to communicate from now?

-	The content is below:

-	Please invite again my another email account - surchat1013@gmail.com Because it was my developer account.

-Sorry to repeat.]

 The following things are partly done, but not entirely.
 First please resolve the vercel deployment issue so we can view the site.